DavidUWL/Project-4/README.md

   ```python
   web: gunicorn YOUR_APP_NAME.wsgi:application
   ```
-  13. Add the below code into your middleware config in settings.py to configure `whitenoise` and allow it to serve your static files to heroku:
+  13. Add the below code into your middleware config in settings.py to configure `whitenoise` and allow it to serve your static files to Heroku:
   ```python
   MIDDLEWARE = [
     # ...